• Skip to primary navigation

 • In a medium bowl, whisk together the flour, baking powder, salt, and baking soda.
 If the flour seems lumpy, you can sift it through a metal sieve to get out all the lumps!

-• In a large bowl, using an electric hand mixer or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar for at least 5 minutes until light and fluffy and well mixed.
-Be sure to scrape down the sides of the bowl often to make sure the mixture is evenly whipped.
+• In a large bowl, using an electric hand mixer or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, sugar, and lemon zest for at least 5 minutes until light and fluffy and well mixed.
+Be sure to scrape down the sides of the bowl often to ensure the mixture is evenly whipped.

-• Add the eggs, one at a time, mixing in between each addition and scraping down the bowl as needed.
+• Add the eggs, one at a time, and the vanilla, mixing in between each addition and scraping down the bowl as needed.
+Beat the mixture until very fluffy and light.

 • Add the sifted flour mixture, alternating with the sour cream, while stirring it in on low.
 You may want to finish mixing with a spatula to make sure the ingredients are all combined and to make sure there isn't any butter and sugar stuck to the bottom of the bowl.